Witness: Whitmer kidnapping aimed at stopping Biden win

 “I was kind of ballparking it,” Garbin said of the layout.
 “Every house had a front door.
 Every house had a living room.
 Every house had a hallway.
 Every house had a back door.”

 In September 2020, Garbin, Fox, Croft and others traveled to Elk Rapids in three vehicles for night surveillance of Whitmer’s property.
-Garbin said his job was to find the house and flash a light to others at a boat launch.
+Garbin said his job was to find it and flash a light to others at a boat launch.

-Garbin, an airplane mechanic, began cooperating with prosecutors after the group was arrested in October 2020.
-He testified to the grand jury that indicted the men, and he was rewarded with a relatively light six-year prison sentence, a term that could be reduced after the trial.
+Under questioning by the defense, Garbin repeated that Fox was a leader of the cabal.
+Fox attorney Christopher Gibbons wondered how Garbin could be inspired by a guy who lived in the “sad” basement of a Grand Rapids-area vacuum shop, with the living space divided by hanging blankets.

+Garbin acknowledged he had called Fox “Captain Autism” and that his shooting skills “weren’t top-notch.”

 “I am truly sorry,” Garbin said last August.

-In court Wednesday, Garbin explained that he joined a militia, the Wolverine Watchmen, to find people who believed in limited government — “I’m not a fan of taxes” — and supported gun rights.
-In June 2020, he said he met Fox at a pro-gun rally at the Michigan Capitol, a connection that would put him on a path to target Whitmer.
+In court Wednesday, Garbin said he was mostly a libertarian who joined a militia, the Wolverine Watchmen, to find people who believed in limited government — “I’m not a fan of taxes” — and supported gun rights.
+In June 2020, he said he met Fox at a pro-gun rally at the state Capitol, a connection that would put him on a path to target Whitmer.

-Whitmer rarely talks publicly about the case, though she referred to “surprises” during her term that seem like “something out of fiction” when she filed for reelection on March 17.

-She has blamed former President Donald Trump for fomenting anger over coronavirus restrictions and refusing to condemn right-wing extremists like those charged in the case.
+She has blamed Trump for fomenting anger over coronavirus restrictions and refusing to condemn right-wing extremists like those charged in the case.
 Whitmer has said Trump was complicit in the Jan.
 6 Capitol riot.

 Find AP’s full coverage of the Whitmer kidnap plot trial at: https://apnews.com/hub/whitmer-kidnap-plot-trial